What’s a Good Conversion Rate for Ecommerce?

 Growing your business is really freakin’ hard work and it’s not going to happen overnight or be caused by one choice you make.
 It’s a combination of many decisions, risks, investments, failures, learning experiences, and most of all: ELBOW GREASE, my friends!

 Would you like me to go over your numbers and what you can expect?
 Even if we don’t end up working together, it can help get you pointed in the right direction, and it’s fun for me to think through.
-Request our rate sheet, and I’ll send you a few quick questions about how many visitors and sales you get.
+Request our rate sheet to start the conversation.
+Once you’re in my inbox, let me know you’re curious about potential return on investment and I’ll send you a few quick questions about how many visitors and sales you get.

 Let's take your online shop to the next level